simonmichael/hledger/doc/RELEASING.md

 - for a major release, add highlights
 - clean up
 - commit: `relnotes: NEW`

+#### Github release notes
+In main repo, update `doc/relnotes.github.md`:
+- replace all OLD version strings with NEW
+- copy latest from relnotes.md

 #### Release branch tests passing
 - `make test`